sandialabs/pecos/documentation/qc_tests.rst

 * Expected frequency of the time series in seconds

-* Expected start time (default = first index of the time series)
+* Expected start time (default = None, which uses the first index of the time series)

-* Expected end time (default = last index of the time series)
+* Expected end time (default = None, which uses the last index of the time series)

-* Minimum number of consecutive failures for reporting (default = 1 timestamp)
+* Minimum number of consecutive failures for reporting (default = 1)

 * A flag indicating if exact timestamps are expected.
-When set to False, irregular timestamps can be used in the Pecos analysis.
+When set to False, irregular timestamps can be used in the Pecos analysis (default = True).

 For example,